 Bad breath is a common problem for patients.
-Royal York Dental has solutions and tips to help your bad breath issues.
+Royal York Dental has solutions and tips to help resolve your bad breath issues.

 What is Halitosis?